Is It A Sin to Change Churches?

 Basic Life Principles

-Many years later, another churchmate who had gone on to be pastor and kept up the submission teaching for another fifteen years told me he had finally realized how self-serving the whole thing was for pastors.
+Many years later, another churchmate who had gone on to become a pastor and kept up the submission teaching for another fifteen years told me he had finally realized how self-serving the whole thing was for pastors.
 No kidding.

 In our case, the damage to our family continued long after we were “sent out,” because the attitudes we inadvertently brought with us included an unBiblical fear of anyone we perceived to be in spiritual authority.